 Fieldwork

-Fieldwork provides pupils at Eastersidechildren with hands-on experience and encourages them to apply geographical concepts to their surroundings.
+Fieldwork provides pupils at EastersidechildrenEasterside with hands-on experience and encourages them to apply geographical concepts to their surroundings.

 Fieldwork skills do not have to be developed on school trips alone: local fieldwork opportunities can make the subject matter relevant and support teachers in fostering a sense of community and environmental awareness amongst pupils.

-Fieldwork on the school grounds and the local area is an important element of our curriculum: it is often more practical, engaging and meaningful for pupils.
+Fieldwork on the school grounds and the local area is an important element of our curriculum: it is often more practical, engaging and meaningful for our pupils.

 SEND